jmdibble/python-exercises/README.md

 # python-exercises
-My solutions to the exercises held on Practice Python
+My solutions to the exercises held on Practice Python.